Sure Dividend

 Earnings growth across the utility industry typically mimics GDP growth, plus a couple of percentage points.
 However, we expect Atmos Energy to continue outperforming this trend due to its focus on capital investment in its regulated operations, a constructive regulatory environment in Texas, and population growth.

-As a result, the company should benefit from strong rate base growth, which in turn will generate annual earnings per share growth in accordance with management’s 6% – 8% guidance.
+As a result, the company should benefit from strong rate base growth, which will generate annual earnings per share growth in accordance with management’s 6%—8% guidance.

-The growth drivers for Atmos Energy are new customers, rate increases, and aggressive capital expenditures.
+New customers, rate increases, and aggressive capital expenditures are Atmos Energy’s growth drivers.
 One benefit of operating in a regulated industry is that utilities are permitted to raise rates on a regular basis, which virtually assures a steady level of growth.

 Source: Investor Presentation

-The primary risk facing the company is its ability to achieve timely and positive regulatory rate adjustments.
-If the company achieved lower than expected allowed returns, it could cause significant harm to profits.
+The company’s primary risk is its ability to achieve timely and positive regulatory rate adjustments.
+If it achieves lower than expected allowed returns, this could significantly harm profits.

-However, we believe Atmos can achieve at least 7% annual EPS growth through continued improvements in gross margin, reductions in operating costs as a percentage of revenue, and top-line growth via acquisitions as well as organic customer growth.
+However, we believe Atmos can achieve at least 7% annual EPS growth through continued improvements in gross margin, reductions in operating costs as a percentage of revenue, and top-line growth via acquisitions and organic customer growth.

-The company continues to file favorable rate cases with its various localities that provide for small revenue increases over time as well, as we saw again in fiscal 2023 fullyear results
+The company continues to file favorable rate cases with its various localities, which also provide for small revenue increases over time, as we saw again in fiscal 2024 fullyear results

 Competitive Advantages & Recession Performance

-Atmos Energy’s main competitive advantage is the high regulatory hurdles of the utility industry.
+Atmos Energy’s main competitive advantage is the utility industry’s high regulatory hurdles.
 Gas service is necessary and vital to society.
 As a result, the industry is highly regulated, making it virtually impossible for a new competitor to enter the market.
-This provides a great deal of certainty to Atmos Energy and its annual earnings.
+This provides great certainty to Atmos Energy and its annual earnings.

 Another competitive advantage is the company’s stable business model and sound balance sheet, giving it an attractive cost of capital.
 This enables it to fund accretive acquisitions and growth capital expenditures, driving outsized earnings per share growth.